Benson-Gikonyo/alx-higher_level_programming/0x12-javascript-warm_up/README.md

     If no arguments are passed to the script, print “No argument” If only one argument is passed to the script, print “Argument found” Otherwise, print “Arguments found”

+Task 3: Write a script that prints the first argument passed to it:

+    If no arguments are passed to the script, print “No argument”